Join Here | Log In

 Endogenous synthesis of C15:0: Making pentadecanoic acid

-Note that all of the articles published by the supplement manufacturer claim that C15:0 is an essential fatty acid, meaning that endogenous production of C15:0 doesn’t happen (this likely is an important part of their patent).[ref]
+Note that the articles published by the supplement manufacturer claim that C15:0 is an essential fatty acid, meaning that endogenous production of C15:0 doesn’t happen (this is likely an important part of their patent).[ref]

 Three points make it unlikely that dietary milk consumption is required: